Physicality / Terrain

-A ride to cow rescue center (Volunteering for Animal Care)
+A ride to cow rescue centre (Volunteering for Animal Care)

 A unique experience where you yourself learn the skills involved in living a self-supported lifestyle.

-Le Tour De India’s unique initiative to give it back to the society.
+Le Tour De India’s unique initiative to give it back to society.

 Discover and experience the selfless service of caretakers and volunteers of this delightful place.
 Take a stroll to the village nearby; enjoy a cup of tea, experience the community and delights of life here.